CodiumTeam/docker-training/exercise-12/jenkins/README.md

 - In the curl command we are running against `http://docker:8000` because this is running inside the docker service, but the script is running from the Jenkins server.
 - You can compare strings in a Linux sh shell doing `[ "string1" = "string1" ]`
 - To execute the curl command use ` character the beginning and the end of the command.
+- You need to wait for the stack to be available, so you must use the `--wait` flag whend oing `docker compose up`

-Finally, as well as doing `docker compose up -d` you also want to do `docker compose down` to clean up.
+- You also want to do `docker compose down` to clean up, regardless of whether the test failed or passed.
 To do this use:

 ```groovy
     stage('test') {